smritipradhan/ML-Projects/README.md

 This is the Tasks assigned by the Sparks Foundation .

-TASK 1 ---- Prediction using Supervised ML  (Level - Beginner)
+TASK 1 ---- Prediction using Supervised ML  (Level - Beginner) Given the hours of study and predicting the scores according to the hours using Linear Regression.